Bram-Hub/HASSPathways/frontend/docs/pathways-json-specifiction.md

 # Specification of the `pathways.json` file

-The `pathways.json` file is a JSON object with the top-level keys being the title of the given HASS pathway and the values described below.
+`pathways.json` is a JSON object with the top-level keys being the title of the given HASS pathway and the values described below.

 | Field              | Type   | Description                                                       | Example                                                                                     |
 |--------------------|--------|-------------------------------------------------------------------|---------------------------------------------------------------------------------------------|